Sujas-Aggarwal/clean-docs/README.md

 ### Configure the .env files
     Configure the .env files in both client and server based on the .env.example

+### Setup the Database
+    Make Sure that MariaDB or MySQL is runnin on your device on PORT 3306 (default port) Now to Migrate, Simply run server/database/migrations/init.js

 ### Running the Application

 1. Start the server: